 Simple English definitions for legal terms

-Read a random definition: permit card
+Read a random definition: Uniform Gifts to Minors Act

 An L-Claim proceeding is a legal hearing that takes place under the Racketeer Influenced and Corrupt Organizations Act.
 The purpose of this hearing is to make sure that any property that is ordered to be forfeited belongs only to the defendant.
 If a third party believes they have a claim to the property, they can file a petition for an L-Claim proceeding.
 However, this is not a way for multiple parties to divide the assets among themselves, and general creditors of the defendant are not allowed to file a petition.
 The name "L-Claim" comes from the legal basis for this proceeding, which is found in subsection l of RICO's penalty provision.